 From the main menu, please select Option 8 - Define Market.
 When the Market Definition Menu appears, please select Option 9 - 'Clear the Database'.
 Full instructions now appear on the screen.
 Notice you have to type-in the entire instruction 'CLEAR THE DATABASE' [in capitals] rather than simply typing an option number or short command word.
 Furthermore, you have to type it perfectly in one go.
 No correction facilities are provided.
 There is good reason for this.
 It is to ensure that nobody can activate this facility impulsively.
 Imagine the consequences if you were to clear the database in the wrong Disk Directory.

 Please type-in the command 'CLEAR THE DATA BASE'.
 The operation of clearing the database only takes an instant.
 This is because the actual data itself is not cleared: the 'number of occupied records' is simply set to zero, thus telling MARKETEER in effect that all records are now spare and therefore can be assigned to new prospects.
 As new prospects are entered, therefore, their details are simply recorded 'over' the old data.

 But why not simply transfer MARKETEER'S programs into the new directory without the existing data files and let it to build up its own data files as you enter your prospect details?

 The answer is that MARKETEER requires primed data files in order to work.
 It will not create a database from scratch without the 'empty' database files present.
-Furthermore, setting up a new directory in the way described ensures that as your database fills up, the data becomes arranged contiguously on the disk thus allowing MARKETEER to operate in its most efficient - and therefore fastest possible - way.
+Furthermore, setting up a new directory in the way described ensures that as your database fills up, the data becomes arranged contiguously on the disk, allowing MARKETEER to operate in its most efficient — and hence fastest possible — way.